-The foundation of CryptoBench is human expertise.
+\textbf{Expert-Led Curation:} The foundation of CryptoBench is human expertise.
 The benchmark was constructed by a curated team of crypto-native professionals with deep, practical experience in the field.
-This team included: \begin{itemize} \item \textbf{DeFi Analysts:} Experts accustomed to evaluating protocol health, yield farming strategies, and tokenomic models. \item \textbf{On-Chain Intelligence Investigators:} Specialists skilled in using block explorers and advanced analytics platforms to trace fund flows, identify sophisticated actors (whales, market makers), and detect anomalous behavior. \item \textbf{Quantitative Traders:} Professionals who rely on precise, timely data to build and execute trading models. \end{itemize}
+This team included: \textbf{DeFi Analysts}: Experts accustomed to evaluating protocol health, yield farming strategies, and tokenomic models; \textbf{On-Chain Intelligence Investigators}: Specialists skilled in using block explorers and advanced analytics platforms to trace fund flows, identify sophisticated actors (whales, market makers), and detect anomalous behavior; and \textbf{Quantitative Traders}: Professionals who rely on precise, timely data to build and execute trading models.
 This diversity of expertise ensures that the questions are not merely academic but are grounded in the tangible, high-stakes tasks that define professional work in the cryptocurrency space.